richburroughs/dojo201904/dojo.md

 #Example experiment #2

 - Application: Front End
-- Attack: Blachole
+- Attack: Blackhole
-- Hypothesis: Blackholing the hostname for the Twilio API will cause the app to fail SMS transmissions
+- Hypothesis: Blackholing the hostname for the Twilio API will cause the SMS transmissions to time out
 - Abort condition: Error rate increases by 20%

 ---